Sustainable tourism:

 7. A better world

 In addition to directly involving the local population and rewarding them fairly for this, we’re also committed to a better environment.
 Explore Tanzania therefore feels very connected to the objectives of the Jane Goodall Institute.
 We too are captivated by Jane’s enthusiasm and love for a better world for people, animals and nature.
 As a special partner of Jane Goodall’s Roots & Shoots, we wholeheartedly support the Jane Goodall Institute.
 And as a customer of Explore Tanzania, you contribute directly and indirectly to a better world, as Jane Goodall envisions it.
+Your voluntary donation via our reservation form will be doubled by Explore Tanzania.

 Sustainability